terryg/resume/README.md

 ## Experience

-`Jun14-Present`
+`Aug11-Present`
 __DENTSPLY Implants, Waltham, MA__

-- Director, Global Digital Product Development
+- Director, Global Digital Product Development `Jun14-present`

 Managed interdisciplinary team of five (5) direct reports.
 Worked across boundaries with colleagues in Marketing & Communications, Operations, and Customer Service departments.
 Team responsible for defining and delivering software-based products to support and expand upon DENTSPLY Implant’s CAD/CAM restorative solutions.
 Responsible for assembling cross-functional teams, planning, and scheduling projects.
 Project work required defining use cases, specifications, and interface requirements for both internal software developers and external business partners.
 Project hand-off to Marketing for commercialization including end-user & support documentation, and training materials.
 Responsible for budgeting, with ~$200,000 of discretionary and capital expenditures per year.
 Reported to VP of Development.

 Completed final phases of project to connect business partner's data acquisition network with DENTSPLY Implants centralized design & manufacturing facilities.
 Managed relationship with business partner, managed cross-functional team that implemented the project, negotiated with other functions for resources.
 Project completion resulted in Marketing Launch at the year's premier implantology forum & trade show.

-`Aug11-May14`
-__DENTSPLY Implants, Waltham, MA__

-- Manager, Global Digital Product Development
+- Manager, Global Digital Product Development `Aug11-May14`

 Completed collaboration agreement between business partner and DENTSPLY Implants to enable sharing of product information.